neulab/AfricanVoices/code/alignment/README.md

    * loan words

  The Bible has a lot of numbers which might be written in  digits.
 We created [number-dictionaries]() for the data from Open.Bible.
 If you make a number dictionary for your language,please consider contributing.
 2. If you have an idea of the utterance/sentence boundaries that you want/want to enforce, you should add an empty line to enforce that.
-Eg for the Bible, you can separate by verses or for other sentences by a period.
+Eg for the Bible, you can separate by verses or for other datasets by a period.

 *Before*
 ```